runceel/ReactiveProperty/docs/docs/features/ReactivePropertySlim.md

 okazuki-san
 ```

-One difference to `ReactiveProperty` is that `ReactivePropertySlim` can't be created from `IObservable&lt;T&gt;`.
+One difference to `ReactiveProperty` is that `ReactivePropertySlim` can't be created from `IObservable<T>`.

 ```csharp
 // It isn't valid code.
 var rp = Observable.Interval(TimeSpan.FromSeconds(1)).ToReactivePropertySlim();
 ```

-If you want to create Slim class's instance from `IObservable&lt;T&gt;`, then use the `ToReadOnlyReactivePropertySlim` extension method.
+If you want to create Slim class's instance from `IObservable<T>`, then use the `ToReadOnlyReactivePropertySlim` extension method.

 ```csharp
 var rp = Observable.Interval(TimeSpan.FromSeconds(1)).ToReadOnlyReactivePropertySlim();